Here’s what it’s like to use Apple’s new virtual reality headset

-Apple Reality Pro hands-on review: What it’s like to see the future
+Apple Vision Pro hands-on review: What it’s like to see the future

-After using Apple’s new product, the question is now whether this will change the world but how
+After using Apple’s new product, the question is not whether this will change the world but how

 I am sat in someone else's living room, with someone else's children, celebrating someone else's birthday, and I am on the edge of tears.
 I'm one of the first people in the world to try Apple's new "Vision Pro" virtual reality headset, and I am about to start weeping for a family I have never met.

 After half an hour’s demonstration, I’m convinced the headset is exactly what Apple says it is: a clear vision of the future, and a convincing statement about where computing is going.
-If there is anything to worry about, it may be that it is so compelling and so moving that it will put a obligation on both Apple and developers to use it responsibly.
+If there is anything to worry about, it may be that it is so compelling and so moving that it will require both Apple and developers to be thoughtful and responsible in how they use it.
 The question should not only be whether this will change the world, but how.

 It is $3,499, beautifully designed, focused on not cutting people off from the real world by using "video passthrough" to let you see the room around you, and a powerful computing platform that offers a new way of engaging with software.
 The big question that remained was whether it could actually live up to the large claims made in the introduction video.

 It does live up to them.
 And more.
-There was nothing necessarily unexpected about using the headset – it is exactly what Apple says – but it was nonetheless astonishing in the way that it lived up to what may seem like unreal hype.
+There was nothing necessarily unexpected about using the headset – it is exactly what Apple says – but it was nonetheless astonishing in the way that it matched what may seem like unreal hype.

+There is simply little point comparing the Vision Pro with other headsets, such as those made by Meta; not just because it is better (it is), but also because it is trying to be something fundamentally different.
+A better question is whether it’s the 10 times better than Meta’s Quest that its price suggests.
+But even that might be the wrong question, since the point of the Vision Pro is as much to show off what is possible as it is to convince you buy it.

+Success is far from guaranteed.
+Apple joins almost every other major company in trying to launch a headset; none of them have really broken though.
+I have tried each of those other attempts when they launched, but there is something importantly different about Apple’s headset.
+There is no guarantee it will succeed.
+But it at least won’t fail in those same ways.

-My time with the headset began in a large white cube called the Field House, especially built at the Apple Park campus specifically to show off the the Reality Pro.
-Visitors first had their face scanned with an iPhone, to get the right-sized headset, and their ears scanned to ensure the spatial audio was correctly calibrated; after that, I visited another Apple worker who checked whether I wore glasses, and would add the relevant lenses to the headset if I did.
+My time with the headset began in a large white cube called the Field House, especially built at the Apple Park campus to show off the Vision Pro.
+I first had my face scanned with an iPhone, to get the right-sized headset, and their ears scanned to ensure the spatial audio was correctly calibrated; after that, I visited another Apple worker who checked whether I wore glasses, and would add the relevant lenses to the headset if I did.
+(When the Vision Pro is released, a version of this process when buying it.)

-The headset snaps softly onto your head, with a series of straps that ensures it sits snug and comfortable over your face.
-There's time for a little more setup – you need to teach the headset about how your eyes work, by following dots around a screen – and then the demo really began.
+The headset snaps softly onto your head, with those straps it sits snug and comfortable over your face.
+There was a little more setup required – you need to teach the headset about how your eyes work, by following dots around a screen – and then the demo really began.

 Apple showed off a new format called Immersive Video, which uses proprietary cameras to show a 180-degree view that also includes spatial audio.
 It allowed you to be hovering on a cliff, or floating beneath the sea, though perhaps the most convincing demo was of a series of sports games, in which you felt as if you could really be hit by a ball and could also direct your own coverage, by turning your attention to whatever player or play was of interest.

 Throughout, that experience was as immersive or transparent as you wanted, and you can reach up to a dial on the top of the headset to allow more or less of the real environment to show on the headset.
-The cameras and display are such that the real world looks convincing enough that you forget what's going on; the outside does not look the same as not wearing the headset, but close enough that it doesn't necessarily matter.
+The cameras and display are such that the real world as reflected inside the Vision Pro looks convincing enough that you forget what's going on; the outside world that shows on the inside of the headset does not look the same as really looking at it, but close enough that it doesn't necessarily matter.

-At one point, for instance, I am looking through the headset just at the real world when I receive a notification that someone is calling me.
+At one point, for instance, I am looking at the virtual representation of the real room I am in when I receive a notification that someone is calling me.
 I answer and a member of Apple's team is there – or rather it is his "digital persona", which is created when you first set up the headset.
-It is like a very accurate video game character that is animated based on how the headset sees you moving when you talk; it is perhaps the only part of the demo that doesn't feel quite ready, since he is just on the wrong side of uncanny valley and I feel as if I am talking to someone in a game.
+It is like a very accurate video game character that is captured using sensors and then is animated based on how the headset sees you moving when you talk.
+It is perhaps the only part of the demo that doesn't feel quite ready, since he is just on the wrong side of uncanny valley and I feel as if I am talking to someone in a game.

+But there are other, quiet technologies that show just how thoughtful the Vision Pro is.
+If I move the FaceTime window around, the sound reacts.
+A technology called audio ray tracing allows the headset to map out the room, understanding how sounds would echo over certain materials.
+If I move it near an echo-y coffee table, it was reverberate accordingly; put it next to a distant rug and it will be fittingly muffled.

 All of these apps were controlled simply by looking and touching your fingers together.
 The headset's sensors are precise enough to know exactly where your eyes are pointing, and where your fingers are, with accuracy that is alarming at first but means the technology swiftly melts away.

-I won't describe all of the experiences in depth because reading about them is no doubt something like having someone tell you about their dreams: fascinating to the person who had it, no doubt, but the product of a private world that has no meaning for anyone else.
-In that spirit, this review could neatly be summarised fairly quickly: you need to try it as soon as you can, and you will probably love it.
+I won't describe all of the experiences in depth because reading about them is no doubt something like having someone tell you about their dreams: fascinating to the person who had it, but the product of a private world that has no meaning for anyone else.
+In that spirit, this review could neatly be summarised fairly quickly: you need to try it as soon as you can, and you will probably love it, though you may not rush out to buy it.
 But Apple only has a small supply of the headsets until their release sometime next year, and even then they will be very highly priced and potentially in short supply.

 But the almost is key: there was just enough separation to make you feel at a slightly distance, which made me well up with a feeling something like nostalgia or grief.
 Such a reaction sounds a little ridiculous in the cold light of day, but at the time was instant and undeniable.
 I felt as if I had been transported back into the image, but as if I was a ghost.